 The Manager is permitted to follow certain home country corporate governance practices instead of those otherwise required under the NYSE Listed Company Manual for domestic issuers.
 The NYSE requires listed companies to have, among other things, a majority of its board members be independent.
 As a foreign private issuer, however, the Manager is permitted to follow home country practice in lieu of the above requirement.
 Canadian securities laws do not require a majority of the Board to consist of independent directors.
 The Manager expects that the Board will be majority independent no later than the annual meeting that follows the completion of the Manager's first full fiscal year after the Arrangement.
-Other than with respect to the foregoing, the Manager currently intends to follow the same corporate practices that would be applicable to U.S. domestic companies under U.S. federal securities laws and NYSE corporate governance practices.
+Other than with respect to the foregoing, the Manager currently intends to follow the same corporate governance practices.
 However, the Manager may, in the future, elect to follow its home country laws for certain of its corporate governance practices, as permitted by the rules of the NYSE, in which case the protection that is afforded to the Manager's shareholders would be different from that accorded to investors of U.S. domestic issuers.